Understanding prior authorizations

 Why does prior authorization take so long?

-Once your provider submits the request for pre-approval to Priority Health (or Cigna Payer Solutions for those living outside of Michigan), it can take up to 14 days to be reviewed.
+Once your provider submits the request for pre-approval to Priority Health, it can take up to 14 days to be reviewed.
 Notice of approval or denial is sent to your health care provider.
 If you want to check on the status of your appeal, contact your health care provider or call the Customer Service contact number on the back of your Priority Health member ID card.

 Why can't I submit the authorization on my own?